JesusGautamah/chatgpt_assistant/README.md

 This Ruby gem provides an easy way to initialize a client for Telegram and Discord bots using the ChatGPT API, audio transcription, IBM Cloud Text to Speech, and AWS Polly, creating an assistant that can answer questions in text and voice and have a conversation with the user.

+#### Discord Voice Bot temporary disabled due connection issues
+#### Telegram voice messages are working fine
 #### Languages supported currently: en, pt

+#### Registration and Account Confirmation only on telegram, sign in with the same credentials on discord after registering on telegram.

 Other contributions are welcome too!
 Remember to give a star to this repo if you like it!
 ## Requirements

 - Ruby > 2.6.0 - for the gem who can create bots projects in your machine
-- Ruby 3.2.2 - inside the docker contianer or for run the bots in your machine
+- Ruby 3.2.2 - inside the docker container or run the bots in your machine
 - Docker
 - Docker Compose
 - PostgreSQL